OfficeDev/outlook-dev-docs/docs/index.md

 ### Outlook add-ins

 Outlook add-ins provide a way for you to bring your app or experience right into Outlook.
 Outlook add-ins work across desktop, web, and mobile versions of Outlook and allow users to take actions on the message or appointment they are currently reading or composing.
-Check out our [tutorial](add-ins/addin-tutorial.md) to get started with your first add-in.
+Check out our [quick start](add-ins/quick-start.md) to get started with your first add-in.

 ![The PayPal add-in loaded on a laptop](images/addins.png)